 While 100 percent pure maple syrup is most definitely a better choice than maple-flavored pancake syrup, it is still a very concentrated sweetener and has no fiber.
 There are better options if you’re wanting to lose weight or just eat healthier.

-Here are 14 super healthy waffle toppings to start your day off right:
+Here are some super healthy waffle toppings to start your day off right:

 Berry Berry Sauce is one of my favorite waffle toppings.
 Deliciously sweet and yet full of fiber – perfect for a weight loss plan.

 Smoothies are a yummy and healthy alternative to ice cream, but have you ever tried smoothie on waffles?
-Sweet and fruity, they’re a great topping for waffles.
+Sweet and fruity, they’re one of my favorite waffle toppings.

 I have a lot more smoothie recipes.
 Check them out here.